 Eligibility and Criteria

-The College Council Research Grants are available to any student registered and regularly enrolled in the College of Arts and Sciences.
+The College Council Research Grants are available to any undergraduate student enrolled as a degree candidate in the College of Arts and Sciences.
 Grant proposals will be assessed based on the strength of the research question, the structure and organization of the proposal, and the integration of the project.
 Please note that non-experts will be reviewing the proposals and that the proposals should be written for a broad audience.